 I do recommend blocking out a weekly calendar appointment with yourself to continue building awareness of your values and make revisions, where required, to keep living an aligned and fulfilling life.

 To your success,

 Janine

-Janine Manning is an executive coach specializing in career strategy and personal branding.
-Based in Hong Kong, Janine works with professionals and entrepreneurs globally.
+Janine Manning is an experienced executive coach specializing in acceleration, career strategy and personal branding for driven professionals.
+Based in Australia, Janine works with professionals and entrepreneurs globally.

-janine@janinemanning.com
+🖂 janine@janinemanning.com 🌐 janinemanning.com